obuidulpias/event-management-service/README.md

 --------------Event Management service----------------

+Note: Please README.md file open with any editor for API better view.

 Instruction about how to run the project:
 * Create mysql database and DB_NAME: em_servise
 * First need to import em_servise.sql on mysql database